zustin-lu/web-ui/README.md

 Whenever you publish this package to NPM Registry.
-It will including only content inside the `"files"` config inside `package.json` Some important files such as README, LICENSE, etc... implicitly included by default - [See more here](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#files)
+It will including only content inside the `"files"` config inside `package.json` Some important files such as README, LICENSE, etc... [implicitly included by default](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#files)

 **Before publish package**